Are you a first-timer with Kanbanize? This guide will assist you to get started quickly in just 6 steps.

 STEP 2: Design and Manage your Board

 The initial Kanban board view has three main columns: "Requested"(To Do), "In Progress" and "Done" to illustrate where each task is on the flow.

 The horizontal swimlanes are used to differentiate the type of work (design, bugs, technical debt, etc.).

 Each board is editable and you can adjust it to any process and team.
 To visualize the steps of your process flow, use the workflow designer via the "Edit Workflow" icon.

 Note: By default, your Kanban Board consists of the Cards Workflow and the Initiatives Workflow.
 You can set the board to display either flow or both.

-1. The Initiative Workflow is the home of automated portfolio lanes, where Project Managers easily track the progress of the bigger tasks or projects.
+1. The Initiatives Workflow is the home of automated portfolio lanes, designed for Senior team members/Project managers to easily track the progress of bigger tasks or projects.
 Work items in this workflow are called Initiatives and they move through the workflow completely automatically when their child cards are moved anywhere in your account.

 2. The Initiative is a Project/Feature/Epic, etc. and you have to break it down into smaller work items in the Card workflow, where tasks are to be processed.

 How does it work?
 When all child cards linked to the Initiative are moved to "Done", the whole Initiative will automatically move to "Done".